 3. Keep your ear to the ground

 There’s a vast world of insight out there – with prospects and potential clients who are divulging invaluable information through their own social profiles.
 For this you need the right tool, such as the DSMN8 app that helps you catalogue, curate and share your message through your employee social channels.

 4. Offer value

 Your prospects don’t care about you, your product or service.
 They care about their problem.
 It’s your job to leverage social platforms in a way that offers your target prospect value.
-Again, content marketing comes in – blogs posts that demonstrate your expertise, and that share guidance for helping the reader in moving along their buying process.
+Again, content marketing comes in – blog posts that demonstrate your expertise and that share guidance for helping the reader in moving along their buying process.